-Dutch Golden Age, a period in Dutch history when Rembrandt lived and worked, is commonly perceived as an exclusively European phenomenon, but the archival studies reveal1 that the population of the Netherlands was not at all homogenous.
+The Dutch Golden Age, a period in Dutch history when Rembrandt lived and worked, is commonly perceived as an exclusively European phenomenon, but the archival studies reveal.1 that the population of the Netherlands was not at all homogenous.
 Just like today, Amsterdam was also highly diverse and international during the late 16th and throughout the 17th century.

 A small community of free Black people formed in the period 1620–1670 along the Jodenbreestraat in Amsterdam, which happened to be the place where Rembrandt resided.
 However, this fact has been omitted or hardly mentioned in the art historical scholarship on the African presence in early modern Europe.
 It, therefore, deserves more attention than received so far.

 Rembrandt van Rijn is known today as the most important and influential artist in Dutch history.
 His works are reproduced for commercial use in millions of copies on objects of everyday use, such as t-shirts, teacups, and smartphone cases.
 He became the ultimate symbol of Dutch culture, history, and tourism.
-Probably, all of you have seen at least once the Night Watch or the Anatomy Lesson of Dr. Nicolaes Tulp, but have you ever seen the Two African Men?
+Probably, all of you have seen at least once The Night Watch or the Anatomy Lesson of Dr. Nicolaes Tulp, but have you ever seen The Two African Men?

 This remarkable painting hangs today at the Mauritshuis in The Hague, an art museum that houses Vermeer’s Girl with a Pearl Earring.
 Additionally, it was a former residence of Count Johan Maurits van Nassau-Siegen, a German humanist prince and art collector, but also the governor-general of Dutch Brazil and the initiator of the Dutch slave trade.
 Today, the museum endeavors to revisit the troubled past of its original owner.

-Rembrandt painted African sitters (probably neighbors) on several occasions, but the Two African Men are considered his most important depiction of Black people.
-It is important to stress that this work is not a portrait but a tronie, a genre developed exclusively in Dutch and Flemish art of the 16th and 17th century, serving as a bust-length physiognomical study of a “typical” human character.
+Rembrandt painted African sitters (probably neighbors) on several occasions, but The Two African Men are considered his most important depiction of Black people.
+It is important to stress that this work is not a portrait but a tronie, a genre developed exclusively in Dutch and Flemish art of the 16th and 17th centuries, serving as a bust-length physiognomical study of a “typical” human character.
 This tronie, however, is not so typical for this genre.
 As mentioned in the introduction, the Two African Men reveal some traces of individuality, but they are placed in a context of a study.

-He captured the men in an intimate and informal moment, revealing proximity between the two.
+He captured the men in an intimate and informal moment, revealing the proximity between the two.
 They could have been brothers or relatives.
 Rembrandt presented them without conventional oriental attributes, such as instruments, bows, turbans, or earrings.
 The frontal figure, however, is stylized clearly in the manner of Roman portrait busts.